davijuvino/controlapi/README.md

 ### 11. **CrossOrigin**
 - O que é @CrossOriginA anotação no Spring Boot oferece aos desenvolvedores uma maneira rápida e fácil de gerenciar solicitações de origem cruzada.
 Embora a política do CORS seja crucial para a segurança, os aplicativos modernos geralmente exigem algum nível de compartilhamento entre origens.
 Com o Spring Boot, os desenvolvedores podem equilibrar facilmente as necessidades de segurança com a funcionalidade.
 - https://medium.com/@dev_RV/what-is-crossorigin-annotation-in-spring-boot-its-purpose-66125e1fc21a

+### 12. **@Nullable**
+- Annotation to indicate that a specific parameter, return value, or field can be null . @NonNull : Annotation to indicate that a specific parameter, return value, or field cannot be null (not needed on parameters, return values, and fields where @NonNullApi and @NonNullFields apply, respectively).